MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 # [In the Azure portal](#tab/prereqs-portal)

-## Register the Azure Monitor SCOM Managed Instance resource provider
+## Register the SCOM Managed Instance (preview) resource provider

 1. Sign in to the [Azure portal](https://portal.azure.com) and select **Subscriptions**.
-2. Select the subscription where you want to deploy Azure Monitor SCOM Managed Instance Preview.
+2. Select the subscription where you want to deploy SCOM Managed Instance (preview).
 3. Under **Settings**, select **Resource providers**.
 4. Search for **SCOM** and register **Microsoft.Scom**.
 5. On the **Subscription** page, under **Settings**, select **Resource providers** and search for **microsoft.insights**.
 If the **microsoft.insights** provider isn't registered, select the provider and then select **Register**.